 - Print jobs can be managed like any Windows printer.
-Open the Printers folder (Start Settings Printers) and double-click any printer to see the current print jobs. - If the printer attached to XRT-811 is changed, just run this program again, and select the correct printer. - To delete a port created by this setup program, use the Windows Delete Port facility: - Right-click any printer in the Printers folder, and select Properties. - Locate the Delete Port button.
-This button is on the Details or Ports tab, depending on your version or Windows. - If XRT-811's IP Address is changed, and you can no longer print, delete the port (see procedure above) and re-install it.
+Open the Printers folder (Start - Settings - Printers) and double-click any printer to see the current print jobs. - If the printer attached to the Broadband Router is changed, just run this program again, and select the correct printer. - To delete a port created by this setup program, use the Windows Delete Port facility: - Right-click any printer in the Printers folder, and select Properties. - Locate the Delete Port button.
+This button is on the Details or Ports tab, depending on your version or Windows. - If the Broadband Router's LAN IP Address is changed, and you can no longer print, delete the port (see procedure above) and re-install it.